26 February 2019

 Although Harry was at his peak while the likes of Dan Leno, Marie Lloyd and George Robey dominated bill-topping positions at the Tivoli, Oxford, and the Pavilion, London, he regularly took his place on these bills for several years in the late 1890s and early 1900s and held his own.
 Indeed, at the London Pavilion in particular, he was a recognised favourite for many years.
 He frequently did top bills throughout London, as well as in the major provincial cities.
 The Variety Theatre once described him as a true star of the Metropolis.

-Albert (Bert) AG Comerford was a brother of Harry Comerford (Harry Ford), and used the stage name of Bert Brantford.
+Albert (Bert) Alfred George Comerford (1879-1973) was a brother of Harry Comerford (Harry Ford).
+He used the stage name of Bert Brantford.
+He was born at 30 Henshaw Sttreet, Newington, Lambeth, London, on 23 December 1879.
 He married Agnes Violet (Aggie) Sipple (1884-1965), sister of Rosina (Sipple) Comerford.
 Aggie was born on 30 October 1884 in Dundee, Scotland.
 She was aged 7 in 1891 and was living with her parents and grandmother in West Derby, Liverpool.

 As an actor, Aggie Comerford used the stage name Agnes Brantford.
 She was known for her parts in Everything is Rhythm (1936), A Will and a Way (1922) and The Last Post (1929).
 She died on 15 July 1965 in Brighton, Sussex.

 Michael Richard Henry Comerford (1912-1984) was an actor and film production manager who worked with the stage name of Mickey Brantford.
-He was born on 26 March 1912 in Brixton, London, into this theatrical family.
+He was born on 26 March 1912 in Brixton, London, into this theatrical family, and was baptised 5 May 1912 in Holy Trinity Church, Tulse Hill.

 He began his acting career at the age of three and as a popular child actor in the silent film era in the 1920s and 1930s.
 He appeared in a series of Sexton Blake shorts as the detective’s assistant, Tinker.
 He was known for Suspense (1930), The Stolen Necklace (1933) and Strictly Illegal (1935).
 He died on 18 October 1984 in Buckinghamshire.